 Hearing the answers to these questions should help you narrow down your options and determine which attorney at law is the best fit.

 Schedule A Consultation With One of the Top Law Firms in Oceanside

 Do you need to resolve issues related to child support?
 Let the experienced child support attorneys at Fischer & Vail Thiel LLP help.
 With over 40 years of accumulated experience, the child support attorneys in our law office are known as the best in Southern California.

-Some of our many practice areas include divorce, property division, spousal support, mediation, domestic violence, paternity, child custody orders, and other family law matters.
-With offices in San Diego, Carlsbad, Oceanside, and San Marcos, we are proud to serve clients throughout San Diego County.
+Some of our many practice areas include divorce, property division, spousal support, mediation, domestic violence, paternity, child custody orders, and other family law issues and matters.
+With law offices in San Diego, Carlsbad, Oceanside, and San Marcos, we are proud to help and serve clients throughout San Diego County.

-Our team of attorneys will review your case in a confidential consultation, explain our legal services, and address your questions and concerns.
-To schedule a consultation with our attorneys, please call 760-722-7646 or fill out the form on our website to contact our team via email today.
+Our experienced team of attorneys will review your case in a confidential consultation, explain the process and our legal services, and address your questions and concerns while providing important information.
+To schedule a free consultation with our attorneys, please call 760-722-7646 or fill out the form on our website to contact our team via email today.